data-apis/scipy-2023-presentation/paper.rst

  Array API Specification
 =========================

+..
+Does the abstract have a word or character limit?

 .. class:: abstract

-   The array API standard (https://data-apis.org/array-api/) is a common specification for Python array libraries, such as NumPy, PyTorch, CuPy, Dask, and JAX.
+   The Python array API standard (https://data-apis.org/array-api/) specifies standardized APIs and behavior for array and tensor objects and operations as commonly found in libraries such as NumPy, PyTorch, TensorFlow, Dask, and CuPy.

-   This standard will make it straightforward for array-consuming libraries, like scikit-learn and SciPy, to write code that uniformly supports all of these libraries.
-This will allow, for instance, running the same code on the CPU and GPU.
+   The establishment and subsequent adoption of the standard will reduce ecosystem fragmentation and facilitate array library interoperation in user code and among array-consuming libraries, such as scikit-learn and SciPy.

+   A key benefit of array interoperability for downstream consumers of the standard is device agnosticism, whereby previously CPU-bound implementations can more readily leverage hardware acceleration via GPUs, TPUs, and other accelerator devices.

-   This proceedings paper will cover the scope of the array API standard, supporting tooling which includes a library-independent test suite and compatibility layer, what work has been completed so far, and the plans going forward.
+   This proceedings paper will cover the scope of the array API standard, work completed thus far, supporting tooling (including a library-independent test suite and compatibility layer), and plans for future work.

 .. class:: keywords